 Arabinose is a metabolite of candida, and high levels of candida can cause fatigue, brain fog, digestive issues, and skin conditions.

-High Tartaric Acid and Tricarballylic Acid can also be elevated with Candida, and it is always important to assess all of the OAT test markers as a whole before beginning a treatment plan for candida.
+High Tartaric Acid and Tricarballylic Acid can also be elevated with Candida, and it is always important to assess all of the Organic Acids as a whole before beginning a treatment plan for candida.

 Dysbiosis Markers on the OAT Test